 \section{Abstract}

 One of the more interesting themes of the mathematical ecology is the description of the mutualistic interaction between two interacting species.
-Based on continuous-time model developed by Holland and DeAngelis 2009 for consumer-resource mutualism description, this work deals with the application of the Mickens Non Standard Finite Difference method to transform the continuous-time scheme into a discrete-time one.
-It has been proved that the Mickens scheme is dynamically consistent with the original one regardless of the step-sizes used in numerical simulations, in opposition of the forward Euler method that shows numerical instabilities when the step size overcomes a critical value.
+Based on continuous--time model developed by Holland and DeAngelis 2009 for consumer--resource mutualism description, this work deals with the application of the Mickens Nonstandard Finite Difference method to transform the continuous--time scheme into a discrete--time one.
+It has been proved that the Mickens scheme is dynamically consistent with the original one regardless of the step-sizes used in numerical simulations, in opposition of the Forward--Euler method that shows numerical instabilities when the step size overcomes a critical value.